Volunteering at HSB

 You could have exactly the skills we need to make a difference to people in Calderdale living with sight loss.
 There are many ways that you can make a difference to people living with a visual impairment.

-- Home Visiting Volunteer
+- Home Visiting.

-- Information and Equipment Centre Support Volunteer
+- Supporting visitors to our Information and Equipment Centre.

 This list is not exhaustive, so please get in touch to discuss the different ways that you can support people in Calderdale living with sight loss.